Stephen Coonts: Early life, education, and military career

 Stephen Coonts grew up in Buckhannon, West Virginia, a small coal mining town.
 Following high school graduation, he earned a B.A. degree in political science at West Virginia University in 1968.
-After joining the Navy upon graduation and then going to Officer Candidate School, Coonts went to flight school at Naval Air Station Pensacola and earned his wings as a Naval Aviator in 1969.
+After joining the Navy upon graduation and then going to officer candidate school, Coonts went to flight school at Naval Air Station Pensacola and earned his wings as a naval aviator in 1969.

 Coonts was later assigned to Naval Air Station Whidbey Island and VA-128 to train in the A-6 Intruder, a medium attack, all-weather, carrier-based jet.
-After training, Coonts was attached to and deployed with VA-196 to Vietnam.
+After training, he was attached to and deployed with VA-196 to Vietnam.
 With 196, he served aboard the USS Enterprise (CVN-65) on two cruises and accumulated 1600 flying hours in the A-6.
 Coonts was awarded several commendations, including the Distinguished Flying Cross.

 After Vietnam, Coonts served as an A-6 flight instructor for two years, then was assigned as an assistant catapult and arresting gear officer aboard USS Nimitz (CVN-68).
-Coonts separated from the active duty Navy as a lieutenant in 1977 but remained as reserve officer, retiring as a commander with a total of 21 years of service.
+He separated from the active duty Navy as a lieutenant in 1977 but remained as reserve officer, retiring as a commander with a total of 21 years of service.